Merzasphor/MWSE/docs/source/types/tes3magicEffect.md

 ### `school`

 The school that the effect is associated with.
+Maps to [`tes3.magicSchool`](https://mwse.github.io/MWSE/references/magic-schools/) constants.

 **Returns**: